Scenario 1: The hospital calls you at work to tell you that they are ready to send your 92-year-old uncle home tomorrow.

 Watch out for companies that use the words “Seniors”, “Elder” or “Nurse” in their name, yet don’t have professionals on staff who have the credentials and experience to provide proper care to older adults.

-Registered Nurses should have specialized education and experience providing care to the elderly.
+Registered Nurses and Registered Practical Nurses should have specialized education and experience providing care to the elderly.
 Staff should participate in continuing education programs that focus on providing quality care to seniors.Beware the children’s Nanny suddenly turned senior caregiver.
 Older people have significantly different care needs than children.
 Many companies do not recognize this and will assign caregivers with no special skills, education or experience to care for a senior.

 Are the caregivers employees and are they covered by insurance?